Get AI SEO for FREE.

 Now that Google is confused about whether to index the page or not, it simply throws a warning in Google Search Console.
 So that you can look into this and choose a plan of action.

-When you’ve blocked the page with the intention to prevent the page from getting indexed, you need to be aware that — although Google respects the robots.txt in most cases, that alone cannot prevent the page from getting indexed.
+When you’ve blocked the page with the intention of preventing the page from getting indexed, you need to be aware that — although Google respects the robots.txt in most cases, that alone cannot prevent the page from getting indexed.
 There could be a multitude of reasons, like an external site linking to your blocked page and eventually leading Google to index the page with the little information available.

-On the other hand, if the page is supposed to be indexed, but accidentally got blocked by robots.txt, then you should unblock the page from robots.txt to ensure Google’s crawlers are able to access the page.
+On the other hand, if the page is supposed to be indexed but accidentally got blocked by robots.txt, then you should unblock the page from robots.txt to ensure Google’s crawlers are able to access the page.

 2 Export the Report from Google Search Console